Cottle County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. bench trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial, where a panel of citizens decides your guilt or innocence, or a bench trial, where the judge makes the decision.
+- Jury vs. Bench Trial: If a plea agreement cannot be reached, your case will proceed to trial.
+You have the right to choose between a jury trial and a bench trial (where the judge decides the case).

-• What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-This typically involves presenting evidence such as:
+- What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
+This requires presenting evidence of your intoxication, such as breathalyzer or blood test results, field sobriety test performance, and witness testimony.

 First Offense